 - Dates Abroad

 - Please note the course may meet virtually prior to departure.

 All students accepted to the program must confirm their spot by paying a non-refundable $300 deposit, to be applied towards tuition for the program

-All students are responsible for 3 credits AU tuition, international airfare, visa fees, in-country transportation outside of program, most meals and immunizations.
+All students are responsible for the prorgram fee, 3 credits AU tuition, international airfare, visa fees, in-country transportation outside of program, most meals and immunizations.

 This 3-credit graduate level seminar will include guest lectures from prominent Malaysian and Singaporean academics, politicians, government officials and non-governmental activists along with pertinent site visits.
 Students will explore the ways in which globalization has impacted both state security and human security through direct interaction with stakeholders, examining the region’s evolving place in the East Asia international order and how globalization is affecting democratic consolidation, economic transformation, state-civil society relations, and fundamental changes in interactions across ethnic, religious, cultural, class and gender lines.
 Learning in Muslim majority Malaysia and ethnic Chinese majority Singapore will inform participants about how interethnic relations and culture/religion (Islam) have shaped political and economic development, and security outlooks.